 There is also the issue of lost wages.
 A patient could miss out on work because a patient may be physically or mentally injured because of a therapist’s negligence.
 A patient may also have diminished earning capacity and not be able to work their job at the same level they used too or be unable to pursue the same career.
 Also, there is general pain and suffering that a patient may suffer.
 While it is not a tangible damage it still deserves compensation all the same.

-Doral, Florida Therapeutic Malpractice Lawyer
+Contact a Doral Therapeutic Malpractice Lawyer Today

 Before taking any of the actions above, if a mental health provider has crossed a boundary or violated your trust, contact our veteran legal team to schedule a free consultation.
 Our lawyers will take a look at your claim and discuss how we may be able to help you recover compensation.